harrisonlab/phytophthora_fragariae/Annotation&Short_Read_submissions.md

 PATH=${PATH}:/home/adamst/prog/ncbi_asndisc
 ```

+Generate NCBI style discrepancy files

 ```bash
 for sqn_dir in $(ls -d genome_submission/P.*/*/tbl2asn/final)
 do
     asndisc -p $sqn_dir -x Adams_2018.sqn -o $sqn_dir/discrep.val -X ALL -P t done
 ```

+Any error labelled as FATAL will cause issues when submitting to NCBI
+correct these if you can before submitting

 #### Upload commands